-I am a second-year medical student and have found the INSPIRE lectures over the past year fascinating.
-I have learned a lot about academic medicine through the INSPIRE society during my first year at medical school and am keen for others to do the same.
+I am a third-year medical student who has found the INSPIRE lectures INSPIRE-ing and cannot wait to help organise them this year.
+I have learned a lot about academic medicine through the INSPIRE society during my time at medical school through the National Medical Research Conference and my INSRIP over the summer holiday.
 I am very excited to work with the rest of the team to deliver events and provide information about the importance of research and academia in relation to both current and future medical practice.
-In my spare time, I enjoy playing sports, spending time outdoors with friends and trying out new foods!
+In my spare time, I enjoy exploring new places on my bike, playing sports with friends and making puns!

 LECTURE SERIES CO-ORDINATOR

 Currently a final year medical student, I have seen the way academic medicine has grown to become an integral part of guiding clinical practice, and the many opportunities provided by the INSPIRE society throughout my time at medical school have helped to highlight this.
 This year, as part of my role as lecture coordinator, I look forward to working with the committee to continue the society’s tradition of attracting some of the most renowned names in academic medicine to the university, which I hope will ignite even more students' interest in research.
 Outside of medicine, you’ll probably find me playing my cello, making Spotify playlists, or riding my bike.